Manitoba Legislative Building: Later events

-One of the building's many plaques, commemorating Manitoba’s entrance into confederation, went missing in October of 1974.
+One of the building's many plaques, commemorating Manitoba's entrance into confederation, went missing in October 1974.

 In June 1994, work began on repairing the steps at all four entrances of the building.
 On 4 October 1995, Governor General Roméo LeBlanc officially opened the Manitoba Plaza on the south grounds of the building, commemorating the 125th anniversary of the province.

 The Legislative Building has been used many times as a set for films and television productions, including The Diviners (1993) in 1990 and Capote (2005) in 2004.
 Along with being used as a library, the Reading Room has been used to portray a courtroom and law office.
-The 2003 Governor General’s New Year’s Message was recorded in the Reading Room.
+The 2003 Governor General's New Year's Message was recorded in the Reading Room.

 In the summer of 2002, the building's outer dome received new copper sheathing.

 In 2014, the local government stressed about the state of deterioration of the building to the level of life safety concerns.
 Tree roots, insects and bird feces are identified as the main threats to the building's longevity.
 However, the cost of reconstruction today would be prohibitive, due to such factors as a shortage of skilled masons.

 Both the interior and exterior skylights over the Grand Staircase were replaced in 2012.
-In March 2015, a military hall of honour opened in the Legislative Building commemorating the Manitoba's regiments who fought World War I. In 2016, work began on the building’s first gender-neutral washroom (2nd floor, west side).
+In March 2015, a military hall of honour opened in the Legislative Building commemorating the Manitoba's regiments who fought World War I. In 2016, work began on the building's first gender-neutral washroom (2nd floor, west side).

 In November 2007, Manitoba became the first legislature in the country to install an accessibility ramp at its front entrance.
-Nonetheless, in May 2017, Rick Hansen (CEO of the Rick Hansen Institute) criticized the accessibility of the building after Independent MA Steven Fletcher gave him an official tour.
+Nonetheless, in May 2017, Rick Hansen (CEO of the Rick Hansen Institute) criticized the accessibility of the building after MLA Steven Fletcher gave him an official tour.
 In response, the Chamber was made wheelchair accessible in that very summer.
 The Chamber floor was raised 76 cm, front-row desks were moved forward to allow wheelchair access between the first two rows, and a ramp was installed on the opposition side of the house.
 The renovation received a Heritage Winnipeg Conservation Award in 2018.

 On 22 January 2020, the province celebrated the 100th anniversary of the first session of the Manitoba Legislature held in the Chamber of the Manitoba Legislative Building.